 Use our toll calculators to learn how much your trip will cost.
 Calculate tolls for cars, trucks, vans, SUVs, RVs, commercial vehicles and tractor-trailers.

-Texas vehicle classes and definitions are shown below, along with information to pay missed tolls.
+Texas vehicle classes and definitions are shown, along with information to pay missed tolls.

 For toll pass and electronic payment information, see the section about toll passes.

 Any driver that uses a toll road in Texas is expected to pay the toll for that roadway.
-In Texas, the tolls are set by the Texas Department of Transportation, "TxDOT", through its Toll Operations Division, formerly known as the Texas Turnpike Authority, or by regional toll agencies that work with TxDOT.
+In Texas, the tolls are set by various state and regional agencies.

 See below for additional information about toll classes and paying violations.